noaa-nwfsc/eulachonGSI/README.md

 ### 1. Sample Selection and Preparation for Sequencing

-We selected 1,632 eulachon bycatch fin clip samples from a total of --- samples collected between 2013 and 2022.
+We selected 1,632 eulachon bycatch fin clip samples from a total of several thousand samples collected between 2013 and 2025.
 Samples were preserved in 95% ethanol.
 Samples were extracted using the DNeasy Blood and Tissue kit on a QIAcube high-throughput automated extraction machine.
 DNA was eluted in 200 uL EB and stored at -20 degrees C.

+### 2. GTseq

+Samples were sequenced on an Illumina MiSeq using the Genotyping-by-Thousands (GTseq) method developed by Nate Campbell.
+We utilized and optimized a panel of loci originally developed by DFO for sequencing - the final panel used contained 475 loci.

+### 3. GTscore

+Completed runs were demultiplexed and then analyzed using the GTscore pipeline originally developed by Garrett McKinney (see his github [here](https://github.com/gjmckinney/GTscore)).

 ## Disclaimer